Cubix1729/logicalpy/README.md

  - The visualisation of truth tables
  - The implementation of semantic notions: satisfiability, entailment...
  - The conversion to normal forms (NNF, CNF, or DNF)
+ - The implementation of a Hilbert-style proof system
  - Automated theorem proving with the resolution procedure

+The library also supports LaTex code generation for most of its functionalities.

 For the complete documentation, see [https://cubix1729.github.io/logicalpy/](https://cubix1729.github.io/logicalpy/).